 - NEC ND-3500A Dual Layer DVD Writer

-- Two Twinhan Visionplus DVB-T tuner cards
+- Two Twinhan Visionplus DVB-T PCI tuner cards

 - Radeon 9200 Pro AGP card